-The late Pleistocene interval at Site U1535 is more condensed than at Site U1534, with a 3 m thick pale-colored carbonate ooze that we interpret to be MIS 11 occurring at 25 mbsf compared with 40 mbsf at Site U1534.
-This depth is consistent with seismic Reflector A representing the foraminifer ooze of MIS 11 as also observed at Site U1534.
-Visual core descriptions noted that transitions in and out of the MIS 11 foraminifer ooze and other interglacial intervals are abrupt relative to those at Site U1534, suggesting the presence of multiple nondeposition and/or erosional hiatuses.
+The mid- to late Pleistocene interval is more condensed at Site U1535 than at Site U1534; a 3 m thick light green-gray carbonate ooze interpreted to be MIS 11 occurs at ~25 mbsf at Site U1535 compared with ~40 mbsf at Site U1534.
+This depth is consistent with Seismic Reflector A representing the foraminifer ooze of MIS 11 also observed at Site U1534.
+Visual core descriptions noted that transitions in and out of the MIS 11 foraminifer ooze and other interglacial intervals at Site U1535 are abrupt relative to those at Site U1534, suggesting the presence of multiple hiatuses.
 Biostratigraphic and paleomagnetic interpretation is limited by these hiatuses but is consistent with a mid- to early Pleistocene age of the sediments between Reflectors A and B. Reflector B occurs at 98 mbsf at Site U1535 based on the correlation to seismic profiles and changes in the physical properties records at this depth.
-At Site U1534, the oldest sediments recovered above Reflector B are <0.78 Ma, so the recovery of older sediments above Reflector B at Site U1535 shows that the uppermost unit of the drift onlaps Reflector B. It is also noted from the seismic data that the most distal part of the uppermost unit of the drift is truncated, which is consistent with the more common occurrence of hiatuses at Site U1535.
+At Site U1534, the oldest sediments recovered above Reflector B are likely no older than 0.78 Ma, so the recovery of older sediments above Reflector B at Site U1535 shows that the uppermost unit of the drift onlaps Reflector B. It is also noted from the seismic data that the most distal part of the uppermost unit of the drift is truncated, which is consistent with the more common occurrence of hiatuses at Site U1535.